terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ## Acknowledgements

-I would like to acknowedge funding from the Canadian government through the Genomics Research and Development Initiative (GRDI) EcoBiomics project.
+I would like to acknowedge funding from the Canadian government through the Genomics Research and Development Initiative (GRDI) Metagenomics-based ecosystem biomonitoring (Ecobiomics) project.

-Last updated: January 9, 2020
+Last updated: February 2, 2020